git-cola/git-cola/README.md

 Newer versions of Homebrew install their own `python3` installation and provide the `PyQt5` modules for `python3` only.
 You have to use `python3 ./bin/git-cola` when running from the source tree.

+### UPGRADING USING HOMEBREW

+If you upgrade using `brew` then it is recommended that you re-install *git-cola*'s dependencies when upgrading.
+Re-installing ensures that the Python modules provided by Homebrew will be properly setup.

+This is required when upgrading to a modern (post-10.11 El Capitan) Mac OS X.
+Homebrew now bundles its own Python3 installation instead of using the system-provided default Python.

+    # update homebrew
+    brew update

+    # uninstall git-cola and its dependencies
+    brew uninstall git-cola
+    brew uninstall pyqt5
+    brew uninstall sip

+    # re-install git-cola and its dependencies
+    brew install git-cola

 ## WINDOWS INSTALLATION